 Major development for residential use will be required to provide open space on site in accordance with the Council's adopted standards.
 The type of open space to be provided will be determined by the scale and type of development and the needs of the area.
 Where it is not possible or necessary to provide open space on site, contributions will be required to provide or improve open space off-site.
 The loss of existing open space, or sports and recreation buildings/facilities will be resisted unless:

-- The open space, buildings or land has become surplus to requirements and is not required to meet any other shortfalls in open space types; or - The loss resulting from the proposed development would be replaced by equivalent or improved provision in terms of quantity and quality in a suitable location.
+- i.
+The development is for alternative sports and recreational provision, the need for which clearly outweighs the loss; or - ii.
+An assessment has been undertaken which clearly shows tThe open space, buildings or land to be has become surplus to requirements and is not required to meet any other shortfalls in open space types; or - iii.
+The loss resulting from the proposed development would be replaced by equivalent or improved provision in terms of quantity and quality in a suitable location.

 Should the need arise, development of open space for essential utilities infrastructure will be supported in special circumstances, where the benefit outweighs any harm or loss and it can be demonstrated that there are no reasonable alternative sites available.
+However, any loss of open space should be in accordance with (iii) above.

-Proposals for built sports facilities will be supported where they are in accordance with other policies in this plan.
+Proposals for built sports facilities and formal sports provision will be supported where they are in accordance with other policies in this plan.
+Financial contributions for built sports facilities and formal sports provision will be sought from new development.